SteveBarnett/human-centred/_posts/2019-11-11-my-accessibility-toolbox.md

   - a name for every group of related controls;
   - headings for each block of content.

+### Check the colour palette visually

+Use different colours modes to see how robust the colour palette is.

+- Windows: Use High Contrast mode.
+Start button, Settings > Ease of Access > High contrast.
+- Mac OS: System Preferences > Accessibility > Display.
+Select Display > Invert Colours for high contrast.
+Select Colour Filters > Greyscale.

 ### Interactions and forms

 Check that interaction states are designed: